codemancers/invoker/readme.md

     # add and start running
     ~> invoker add dj

 You can also enable OSX notifications for crashed processes by installing `terminal-notification` gem.
 It is not a dependency, but can be useful if something crashed and you weren't paying attention.

+## Using with rbenv or rvm ##

+The way `rbenv` and `rvm` work sometimes creates problems when you are trying to use a process supervisor like `invoker`.
+There are couple of things to keep in mind, If you are running `invoker` with Ruby version x, but your application requires Ruby version Y - then

+* When using `rbenv`, you can define the command with environment variable `RBENV_VERSION=Y` and then start your application.
+In other words:

+    command = RBENV_VERSION=2.0.0-p0 zsh -c "bundle exec rails s"

+* Unless version of Ruby using which you are running `invoker` command and version of Ruby you are using in the application is same, you almost always will want to use
+`zsh -c` or `bash -c`. `RVM` in particular requires a login shell and hence sometimes you may have to use `bash -lc`.
+For example:

+    command = bash -lc "rvm use 2.0.0-p0 && bundle exec rails s"

-## Bug reports, Feature requests ##
+## Bug reports and Feature requests ##

 Please use [Github Issue Tracker](https://github.com/code-mancers/invoker/issues) for feature requests or bug reports.